albertz/commandergenius/readme.txt

 create file project/bin/DemoActivity-debug.apk and install it on your device or emulator.
 Then you can test it by launching Alien Blaster icon from Android applications menu.
 It's designed for 640x480, so if you have smaller screen it will be resized.
 Note: The game enforces horizontal screen orientation, you may open your keyboard and use it for additional keys - the phone will just keep current screen orientation.
 Note that you may use Volume up/down and Camera keys as game inputs - you'll have to redefine them in game keyconfig menu.
 Keys Home, Search and End Call will force application quit, and because of a bug in my SDL implementation application will crash.
 Back key is mapped to Escape, and Menu is mapped to Enter.
-Newer Android phones like HTC Evo have no keyboard at all, so there are just 3 usable keys - Menu, Volume Up and Volume Down (and Escape of course).
+Newer Android phones like HTC Evo have no keyboard at all, so there are just 4 usable keys - Menu, Search, Volume Up and Volume Down (and Escape of course).
 Because of that the accelerometer is configured to trigger cursor key events.

 This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears,